 Resentment, blame, and self-pity made staying sober impossible.
 Later on, I learned that self-pity is in itself resentment.
-My alcoholic thinking would convince me, that my life was over and there was nothing to be grateful for.
+My alcoholic thinking would convince me that my life was over and there was nothing to be grateful for.
 I remember being taken aside by an AA old-timer.
-He said that this was “stinking thinking,” a common symptom of untreated alcoholism.
+He said that this was the “twisted thinking” of untreated alcoholism.

 “A body badly burned by alcohol does not recover overnight, nor do twisted thinking and depression vanish in a twinkling.”

 In this quote, Bill W, the author of The Big Book, offers a description that fits me perfectly.
-What he described in that one sentence was an accurate definition of my untreated alcoholism.
+What he described in that one sentence was an accurate description of untreated alcoholism.

 Not surprisingly, I was unable to stay sober in the way that I was thinking and living.
 My very best ideas were the cause of one relapse after another.

 Big Book “More About Alcoholism” p.43

-It took many years to find out the causes of my anxiety, depression, and negative thinking.
+It took many years to find out the causes of my depression, anxiety, and negative thinking.
 I was amazed that it took so long to discover the truth.
-It turned out, that the root cause of my misery in sobriety was dishonesty, closed-mindedness, and willfulness.
-Based on my “old ideas,” I was completely unable to internalize the H.O.W. of the program.
+It turned out that the root cause of my misery in sobriety was dishonesty, closed-mindedness, and willfulness.
+Based on my “old ideas,” I was utterly unable to internalize the H.O.W. of the program.